 Each year group’s curriculum provides the core objectives and skills to be covered throughout the year, key enquiry questions that lead learning and opportunities for local study to embed children’s understanding of where they are in the world.
 Teachers use this document to plan suitable Geography lessons that are inspiring, progressive and exciting and as a result, children are enabled and encouraged to think as ‘Geographers’.
 Throughout each unit, children gain an ability to think, reflect, debate, discuss and evaluate their understanding the of the world by formulating and answering questions that lead to their main enquiry.

-- We provide a variety of opportunities for geography learning inside and outside the classroom.
-Educational visits are another opportunity for the teachers to plan for additional geography learning outside the classroom.
-The children have had many opportunities to experience geography on educational visits; including exploring the local area, orienteering within the school grounds and at Marbury Park.
+We provide a variety of opportunities for geography learning inside and outside the classroom.
+Our children experience geography on educational visits; including exploring the local area, orienteering within the school grounds and at Marbury Park.
 Our Local museums also provide an opportunity to further geography learning, as well as trips to local woods, castles and using map reading skills during residential trips.

 Our ethos is focused on children producing high quality outcomes and participating in thought-provoking discussions where they are able to make sense of the world around them.
 Throughout our teaching and learning cycle, children are encouraged to discuss and share their thoughts, opinions and insights with each other and the wider school community.
 They are supported to articulate their responses from EYFS all the way up to Year Six through regular opportunities for sharing and celebrating their findings and achievements.
 We believe that if children have become knowledgeable and skilful geographers, then they will be able to articulate their understanding with confidence.
 Pupil voice is regularly listened to and provides a clear insight into progress of all ages.
 Our children thoroughly enjoy discussing and showcasing their work within these discussions, helping to allow a sense of pride to flourish.